alexandrap20/Proiect-Practic-Testare-Manuala/README.md

 - lack of experience of the QA team
 - only one QA in the QA team
 - unavailability of the test environment
 - short deadline of Zephyr Squad and Jira tools

+## Risks:
+- stability risks (crashes, disconnects, etc)
+- IE browser might have performance issues
+- the web page pagination could be impacted when opened on mobile devices
+- stress conditions might impact the web application
+- new browser might not be supported

 Link catre fisier [Git repo screenshot](https://github.com/alexandrap20/Proiect-Practic-Testare-Manuala/blob/main/repo_git.PNG)